wildpeaks/2021-example-husky/README.md

 # Example: Git Hooks

-Example showing how to use [Husky](https://www.npmjs.com/package/husky) to refuse commit that don't pass linters.
+Example showing how to use [Husky](https://www.npmjs.com/package/husky) to prevent commits that don't pass linters.

 Warning: **it's possible to skip hooks** (by not installing dependencies or with a CLI flag), so you shouldn't expect every commit to have been sanitized.